Analyst, ESPN Radio

 At the time of his hiring at St. Francis (N.Y.), he was the youngest Division I head coach in the country at 27 years old.

-He is the author of a well-received biography about his brother Jim, The Gifts of Jimmy V, and is an in-demand motivational speaker who has delivered his theme of “Making a Difference” to more than 200 schools and businesses across the country.
+He is the author of a well-received biography about his brother Jim Valvano, The Gifts of Jimmy V, and is an in-demand motivational speaker who has delivered his theme of “Making a Difference” to more than 200 schools and businesses across the country.

 Valvano lettered in soccer, basketball and golf at Virginia Wesleyan College, and was named All-Conference First Team, and soccer MVP in 1978.
 He was named Outstanding Senior Athlete, and was inaugurated into the college’s inaugural class of its Athletic Hall of Fame.
 He is a cum laude graduate of Wesleyan where he majored in Communications.

-The younger brother of Jim Valvano, Bob serves on the Board of Directors of both the V Foundation for Cancer Research, and has served as Chairman of a celebrity bocce tournament, now in its ninth year, that benefits the V Foundation and the James Graham Brown Cancer Center.
+Bob serves on the Board of Directors of both the V Foundation for Cancer Research, and has served as Chairman of a celebrity bocce tournament that benefits the V Foundation and the James Graham Brown Cancer Center.